Japanese invasion of Lamon Bay: The landing

-The second detachment, with the 1st Battalion of the 20th infantry regiment landed without opposition at Sianin to cover the left flank of the main invasion force, and to act as a reserve.
+The second detachment, with the 1st Battalion of the 20th infantry regiment landed without opposition at Siain to cover the left flank of the main invasion force, and to act as a reserve.
 One company was sent along the Manila Railroad to Tayabas Bay and the main force moved southeast to join with the Kimura Detachment, which was moving northwest from Legaspi.
 The columns joined on 27 December, cut off their escape route of the survivors of the Philippine 51st Division who were still retreating from Legaspi.

 Morioka's main force came ashore two miles south of Atimonan.
 This included the bulk of the 20th Infantry, 16th Reconnaissance Regiment, and 22nd Field Artillery.
 The 20th Infantry occupied Atimonan by 1100 despite stubborn resistance by the Philippine Army, while the 16th Reconnaissance bypassed the town and pushed across the mountains to Malicbuy where the 2nd Battalion of the Philippine 52nd Infantry was still in the process of setting up defenses.
 With assistance of bombers from the IJAAF 8th Air Regiment, the 16th Reconnaissance quickly overwhelmed the defenders.

 The next American defensive line was set up at a river near Binahaan, about four miles to the west of Malicbuy.
 However, by late afternoon, Morioka's main forces had completed mopping up operations in Atimonan, and the Japanese were thus able to bring their full force against the American position at Binahaan.
 The Americans retreated under cover of darkness along Route 1 to Pagbilao, with the Japanese in pursuit.